Feijoa: Cultivation

-The fruit has been widely grown in New Zealand since the 1920s, and it has become a popular garden tree.
-It is commonly available in season from March to June.
-In New Zealand, the pollinators of this plant are bees, bumblebees, and medium-sized birds.
+It has been widely grown in New Zealand since the 1920s, and is a popular garden tree there.
+It is widely cultivated as an ornamental tree and for its fruit.
+The fruiting season is from March to June.
+Its pollinators are bees, bumblebees, and medium-sized birds.
 The silvereye is a pollinator in the cooler parts of the South Island; the blackbird and the Indian myna, which feeds on the sweet, fleshy flower petals, are pollinators further north.
-In some areas where the species has been introduced, however, the trees have been unproductive due to lack of pollinators.
-The shrub has very few insect pests, although guava moth is a problem in Northland, New Zealand.
+In some areas, the trees have been unproductive due to lack of pollinators.
+The shrub has very few insect pests, but guava moth is a problem in Northland.

 In the South Caucasus, feijoa has been cultivated in the southern coastal region of Azerbaijan since 1928; cultivation in neighboring Georgia has gradually increased to about 988 ha in 1986.

 Sale and shipping

 Ripe fruit is prone to bruising; difficulty maintaining the fruit in good condition for any length of time, along with the short period of optimum ripeness and full flavour, probably explains why feijoas are not exported frequently, and are typically sold close to where they are grown.
 However, intercontinental shipping of feijoa by sea or air has been successful.

 Because of the relatively short shelf life, storekeepers need to be careful to replace older fruit regularly to ensure high quality.
 In some countries, they also may be purchased at roadside stalls, often at a lower price.

 Feijoas may be cool-stored for approximately a month and still have a few days of shelf life at optimum eating maturity.
 They also may be frozen for up to one year without a loss in quality.